 - If a join references a table that is a party table, then you must display the foreign key value as the source field.
-Unlike a join to a table that is not a party table, the destination column must reference the PAR_ROW_ID column in the joined table.
+However, unlike a join to a table that is not a party table, the destination column must reference the PAR_ROW_ID column in the joined table.

-- If a join references a table that is not a party table, then Siebel CRM can only update the column that the field in the parent business component that contains the foreign key value references.
+- If a join references a table that is not a party table, then you can update only the column that the field in the parent business component that contains the foreign key value references.
 You must define the following objects:

 - The joined table.

 - The join specification.
 The source field property must reference the parent business component that stores the foreign key value.
-The destination column property must reference the child table, which is typically ROW_ID.
+The destination column property must reference the child table, which is usually ROW_ID.

 For more information, see How the S_Party Table Controls Access.